Civlac/SRWLED-Wiki/Contributing-to-SR-WLED.md

 In addition:

-* Keeping any code update to a limited topic for ease of testing/rollback.
+* Keep any code update to a limited topic for ease of testing/rollback.
-* Good communication with team members.
+* Good communication with team members is important.
-* Keeping the Wiki documentation in good order.
+* Keep the Wiki documentation in good order.
 * Commitment.
 You're really keen on WLED and have a long term commitment to help the community.

 Knowledge required: